bluntwizard/steam_deck_dub_edition/docs/components.md

 # Component Documentation

-This document provides an overview of the modular component structure used in the Steam Deck DUB Edition project.
+This document provides an overview of the modular component structure used in the Grimoire project.

 ## Component Architecture